Sloan School of Management, Office of the Dean records

 Edward Pennell Brooks (class of 1917) replaced Schell as head of Course XV in 1951.
 He became the first dean of the new SIM, he recruited staff and developed the program.
 The Sloan School opened its new building, E52, in May 1952.
 A grant from the Sloan Foundation in 1952 provided funds exclusively for research and exploration in the field of Industrial Management.
 For the first few years the school focused on developing its mission and attracting faculty members.
 The demand for short, ad hoc courses for upper level managers remained consistently high following World War II and the School continued to broaden its curriculum for management training.
 In June of 1953 a second one year program for executive development was initiated.
 Also in 1953 the faculty and administration began to experiment with shorter executive training courses and offered an intensive three week course titled Control Problems for the Executive.
 In March of 1956 Dean Brooks felt the school had sufficient staff and quarters (MIT's newly acquired Endicott House was to be used as housing) to offer a ten week pilot course.
-The course was a success and became the Program for Senior Executives.
+The course became the Program for Senior Executives.
 Two years later, the Greater Boston Executive Program was initiated.

 In 1959 Howard Johnson became dean of the school.
 The following year the school initiated its doctoral program in industrial management.
 Studies in the program were divided into two broad categories.
 The first included the disciplines of economics, psychology, applied mathematics, and statistical analysis.
 The second category included applied management subjects such as production, marketing, finance, and organization.
 In 1963 a grant from the Sloan Foundation permitted the school to offer doctoral fellowships to attract outstanding young managers to careers in business and research and thereby create a pool of educators both for future management professionals and for serious research in the field.
 Candidates were required to hold a master's degree and have several years of significant and successful experience in business, industry, or government.